What To Expect At Your First Support Group

 Disclaimer

-M.E.N.D. meetings are a time set aside for the sharing of thoughts, feelings, and experiences of those who have lost a child through miscarriage, stillbirth, or early infant death.
+M.E.N.D. support groups are a time set aside for the sharing of thoughts, feelings, and experiences of those who have lost a child through miscarriage, stillbirth, or early infant death.
 M.E.N.D. is not a professional counseling service nor are any of the organizers professional counselors.